Filter Content

 Parent Borrowing

 Parents are welcome to borrow up to 10 additional books from the library collection.
 We are open at the times below.
 Please be reminded that parents are unable to borrow from the home reading collection including all On My Own and Read with Me titles.
 These titles are in high demand for staff and students, and we do not have enough copies to loan to families from this collection.
+Parent loans are due back by November 21st 2025.

 Additional Decodable Readers